Kalianey/zodiacpress/readme.txt

 3. Aspects

 You can choose which planets and aspects to include in the birth report.

+You can choose to add a chart wheel drawing to the report.

 Tropical zodiac is the default, but you can choose to use the Sidereal Zodiac.
 Choose from 4 sidereal methods: Hindu/Lahiri, Fagan/Bradley, Raman, or Krishnamurti.